 Do you have a meal plan but also deal with a food allergy or intolerance?
 Are you gluten free or lactose intolerant?
 Not to worry!

-Look for these symbols on your favorite treats at Tu Mercado, Pavillion Dining and Missions Cafe.
+Look for these symbols on your favorite treats at Tu Mercado, Pavillion Dining and Bosley Cafe.
 There are options for you!
 Additionally, if you have questions, ask any of the chefs!
 They are well equipped to answer questions and help you navigate the dining facilities.

 Healthy Weight Maintenance: The Truth and Consequences of Dieting